HEDIS® Tip Sheet

 Measure Description

-The percentage of emergency department (ED) visits for members 6 years of age and older with a principal diagnosis of mental illness or intentional self-harm, who had a follow-up visit for mental illness.
+The percentage of emergency department (ED) visits for members 6 years of age and older with a principal diagnosis of mental illness or any diagnosis of intentional self-harm, who had a follow-up visit for mental illness.

 Two rates are reported: